Pfizer

 Biologics include a wide range of biologic products such as vaccines, blood and blood components, allergenics, somatic cells, gene therapy, tissues, and genetically engineered therapeutic proteins.
 In this guide, “biologics” refers to genetically engineered proteins produced by living cells.

 Biosimilars are highly similar to the original biologics.
-Although it is impossible to produce an identical copy of any biologic medicine, a biosimilar must be proven to show no clinically meaningful differences from an originator medicine.
+Although it is impossible to produce an identical copy of any biologic medicine, a biosimilar must be proven to show no clinically meaningful differences in terms of safety and efficacy from an originator medicine.

 Clinical study